JacobPulk/art/README.md

 - ### bulk discovery

-Once you are familiar with the program, you may want to more efficiently generate content to trawl through.
+Once you are familiar with the program, you might want to trawl through content more efficiently.
 You can specify a number of images, themes, or schemes to generate sequentially.

 `.. * 50` will generate 50 new images from random saved schemes and themes.